Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Introduction

-Our recent work \cite{MyPCCompEW16} showed that unlike usually claimed, DC does not always have worse power efficiency than HC, if we take into account the power consumption of all analog receiver components necessary for both DC and HC.
-Rather, there are regimes (specifically with low number of ADC bits and at lower bandwidth) where DC can still result in a lower power consumption than HC.
+In our recent work \cite{MyPCCompEW16}, it is shown that the popular perception that DC has the worst power efficiency is not always accurate, especially when taking into account the power consumption of all the receiver components.
+Rather, there are regimes where DC can still result in a lower power consumption than the hybrid combining (HC) architecture.

-In this paper, we extend our analysis and provide a comprehensive characterization of the Spectral Efficiency (SE, defined as rate/bandwidth) versus the Energy Efficiency (EE, defined as rate/total power consumption) of AC, HC and DC architectures for a wide variety of possible scenarios.
-We argue that the popular claim that DC always has the highest power consumption is limited to models based solely on ADC power with many bits.
-Rather, the choice between DC and HC critically depends on the specific technical characteristics of analog receiver components and even minor changes may significantly affect their SE vs EE trade-off.
-Using values for low-power ADC technology and moderately high-power Phase Shifter (PS) components, low-resolution DC is preferable, whereas receivers fabricated with (presumably cheaper) high-power ADCs and lower-power PS instead demand the use of HC designs.
-Our analysis shows that:
+In this paper, we extend our analysis and provide a comprehensive characterization of the Spectral Efficiency (SE, defined as capacity/bandwidth) versus the Energy Efficiency (EE, defined as capacity/total power consumption) of AC, HC and DC architectures for a wide variety of possible scenarios.
+Our results show that in a majority of use-cases DC is a more attractive choice than HC in terms of both SE and EE.
+Primarily, we argue that the popular notion that DC has the highest power consumption, based solely on ADC power, is quite narrow.
+Rather, DC with low resolution ADCs may result in a lower power consumption than HC when the power consumption of all receiver components is taken into consideration.
+In our analysis we show that